Skip to main content

 Accommodation & Food127

-The Accommodation & Food sector saw the heaviest impact with 27 workers across 1 notice.
+The Accommodation & Food sector topped the list of affected industries with 27 workers across 1 notice.

 Geographic Hotspots